Rhyspew/aws-bootcamp-cruddur-2023/journal/week5.md

 Use the code from [cruddur-messaging-stream]
 Update the permissions to include AWSLambdaInvocation-DynamoDB and custom policy from [cruddur-message-stream-policy.json]

+Add the lambda function as a trigger to the dynamoDb table.

 Comment out the AWS ENDPOINT URL in docker compose

 Play about with the cruddur app making sure to enter /new/<userhandle> after the message page url.

 After adding some of the items to the DDB table with new user group ids and messages, I deleted the entries and checked the app, all messages had been deleted.
+Checked CloudWatch logs to ensure entries had been recorded.